thetrebelcc/RubixCube-Lots/README.md

 # RubixCube-Lots

-This is a simple app that logins to Odoo and allows the user to generator stickers based on the lots of products.
+This is a simple app that logins to Odoo and allows the user to generate stickers based on the lots of products.
 Created using the Tkinter library in Python.
-The page includes a user input field for the username and password, as well as a submit button to check the entered credentials against a predefined set of valid username and password combinations.

 ## Requirements
 Python 3